stefanylaforest/react-native-weather-app/README.md

 #### Step 4:

-- In your terminal run yarn start.
+- In your terminal run `yarn start`.
 - In the browser, click on Run on IOS Simulator.

 ## Dependencies